-Join Garrick Chow for an in-depth discussion in this video Making selections, part of Up and Running with Audacity.
+Join Garrick Chow for an in-depth discussion in this video Making selections, part of Learning Audacity (2012).

 At this point we've seen how to record and import audio files into an Audacity project, but rarely will you record something that you're 100% happy with.
 You may hear unwanted sounds or maybe you flubbed a line of dialog that you immediately restated and you need to edit out the bad version.
 If you're working with an imported audio file you might only want to use a portion of it in your project and discard the rest.
 Whatever the case, in this chapter we'll be going over some basic editing techniques you will need to become proficient at in order to mold your project into what you want.
 I am going to keep working on my podcast project that I started in the previous chapter.